A pastel pink beachside bakehouse with some of Sydney's best croissants.

-Manly's cafe scene has gained massive bragging rights.
-Bo Hinzack (of local coffee shop Showbox Coffee Brewers and Mosman's Penny Royal) and James Sideris (Butter Boy Bake) have teamed up to bring you Rollers Bakehouse, located along Rialto Lane, just steps from the beach.
+Manly's cafe scene gained massive bragging rights back in 2018 when Bo Hinzack (of local coffee shop Showbox Coffee Brewers and Mosman's Penny Royal) and James Sideris (Butter Boy Bake) teamed up to bring Rollers Bakehouse to life, located along Rialto Lane, just steps from the beach.

 While this is the duo's first collaboration, Sideris has been regularly supplying Hinzack's cafes with baked goods for years.
 If you've ever come across his giant cookies, brownie sandwiches and custard-filled muffins — they're regularly stocked at Showbox and Penny Royal, as well as cafes like Regiment, Skittle Lane and Bloodhound — you've probably been on a mission to track them down ever since.
-And now you won't have to.
+And now you know exactly where to head — Rollers.

-On the coffee side of things, they're using beans from Sydney-based Okay Coffee, a brand new collaboration between Hinzack and pro-roaster Aaron Wood of Melbourne's Wood and Co.
+There is also a range of coffee on offer, alongside teas, hot chocolate ($6) and house soda ($7.50).
+On the coffee side of things, they're using beans from pro-roaster Aaron Wood of Melbourne's Wood and Co.
 This means you can expect some serious batch brews, along with cold drip and coffee classics done really well.

 Images: Kitti Gould.